-What Can a Handyman Do in Lea in Lea County, New Mexico?
+What Can a Handyman Do Without a License in Lea in Lea County, New Mexico?

 In New Mexico, most “handyman” work is regulated under the state Construction Industries Licensing Act.
 If the total price of a job (labor + materials) is above the state’s small-job exemption threshold, you generally must hold an appropriate New Mexico contractor license; separate state trade licenses are required for electrical, plumbing, gasfitting, and most HVAC/refrigeration work.
 Local business registration is typically handled by the city (if incorporated) and/or the county (if unincorporated).